 I remember my best friend being called out of class that day.
 We didn't know what had happened, but we knew it was bad.
 There was a flurry of activity in the hallways as teachers were leading distraught students to the office.
 My friend, whose father worked on Willow Island, was told about the collapse.
 Fortunately, her dad had not been injured.
 Other students were not so lucky.

 I have heard from several people over the years that the Mothman was seen on Quincy Hill around this time.
 I don't know if it's true or local legend.
 All I do know is, foretold or not, it was a horrible tragedy that caused many local families untold grief and hardship.

 The Night Visitor

-The gravediggers reported that the creature they saw was the size of a man with some human facial features, but the similarities ended there.
-Unlike any man they had ever seen, the thing was as black as night with a wing span of around ten feet and eyes that glowed as red as two hot coals.
+The gravediggers reported the creature they saw was the size of a man with some human facial features, but the similarities ended there.
+Unlike any man they had ever seen, the thing was as black as night with a wingspan of around ten feet and eyes glowing red like two hot coals.

 The men watched in amazement as the birdlike creature swooped down from the treetops and circled them from above before disappearing into the darkness.
 They would soon discover that they weren't the only ones who had seen the mysterious night flyer.

 Various people in the surrounding area began to report strikingly similar encounters.
 The creature seemed to be making its rounds all over town.
 Although witness accounts varied, everyone seemed to agree that the being with blazing red eyes possessed wings that stretched out like blankets in the sky.